rampart.utils¶

 stringToBuffer¶

-Performs a byte-for-byte copy of String into a Buffer.
+Performs a byte-for-byte copy of a String into a Buffer.
 Also convert one Buffer to a Buffer of another type.
 See duk_to_buffer()

 in the Duktape documentation